Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 erection.
 Rapid turns (above 15° per minute) may temporarily disrupt accurate heading information and automatic synchronization of heading information.
-If the heading information doesn't resync itself after flying straight and level again for approximately 20 seconds a manual synchronization is required.
+If the heading information doesn't resync itself after flying straight and level again for approximately 20 seconds, a manual synchronization is required.
 This can be done by flying in a straight and level flight for about 20 seconds and turning the [Mode Selector Knob](../pilot/right_console/aft_section.md#mode-selector-knob) to the spring-loaded SYNC position for approximately 3 seconds.